cannin/rTutorial/presentations/statisticalMethods.md

  * Each PC is a combination of the original variables scaled by a coefficient
  * Every PC explains some variance
  * Each additional PC explains less variance than the previous one
+* New coordinate axes are constrained to be perpendicular, so the data are de-correlated

 PCA Example
 ===